benjamincrary/NLDAS/README.md

-use
 # NLDAS

 <!-- badges: start -->
 <!-- badges: end -->ins

-The goal of NLDAS is to ...
+The goal of NLDAS is to query NLDAS data rods.

 ## Installation